Leon-S-Kenndy/Real-time-recyclable-object-detection/README.md

 ## Description

-This part is a tutorial to teach you how to use the YOLO object detector to detect objects.
+This part is a tutorial to teach you how to use the YOLO object detector to detect objects and how to move the model to the app.
 In this project, the obejects are household wastes.
 According to Loughborough University's recycling rule we have 9 classes, batteries, Cans_Tins, Cardboard, cups, Glass, Paper, Plastics, FoodWaste, GeneralWaste.

 For more details, look at [rules](https://www.charnwood.gov.uk/pages/green_recycling_bin) and [Right Stuff, Right Bin .pdf ](https://www.lboro.ac.uk/media/wwwlboroacuk/content/facilitiesmanagement/downloads/intranetdept/fmhealthsafety/Right%20Stuff,%20Right%20Bin%20.pdf)

+## Model training part
+This part is based on AlexeyAB's github repository.
-## Complie Darkent on Linux
+### Complie Darkent on Linux
 I recommend AlexeyAB's Darknet version because he added correct calculation of mAP, F1, IoU, Precision-Recall and can draw chart of average-Loss and accuracy-mAP during training and so many other things.

 I simply copy some guidlines from his github to teach you how to install darknet on linux.
 For more deatails, look at [Darkent](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux-using-cmake)